Keeping Wheelchair Users on the Move

 What every wheelchair user needs to know

-ICS Wheelchair Technician Ellsworth Mitchell kicked off each session with an overview of what to look for, beginning with manual chairs.
-“Every wheelchair user needs an understanding of the basics.
+On a Roll Wheelchair Technician Ellsworth Mitchell says, “Every wheelchair user needs an understanding of the basics.
 Things to monitor are that your upholstery and arm pads are in the proper place and secure, that your tires are not worn, that your brakes work smoothly, that stationary leg rests are securely in place and that moving leg rests swing out fully.”

-“Like Mercedes Benz, they give you a courtesy car if yours is in the shop,” a woman attending the session interjected, to laughter.
+“Like Mercedes Benz, they give you a courtesy car if yours is in the shop,” one member said, to laughter.